School Scholarships available for students in US & Canada:

 on your interests, you can also visit our other pages that are not

-directly related to high school scholarships, such as those on middle school scholarships and elementary school scholarships.
+directly related to high school students, such as those on middle school scholarships and elementary school scholarships.

 If, on the other hand, you are looking for scholarships to attend a